 First we just want to say that the logo you see on these boba cups here at Hi Boba are just too funny!
 It’s a face with it’s tongue sticking out like he or she wants to sip on some boba, and the hair is created with the words “Hi Boba,” how clever!
 Totally getting some great vibes from this bubble tea shop here in Albuquerque.

 Here at Hi Boba you can order some of your favorite fruit teas, cheese teas, smoothies, brewed teas and milk teas.
+(See Hi Boba Albuquerque menu for full flavors and more).
 We highly suggest if you haven’t tried cheese tea to give it a try.
 It’s pretty much any tea ordinary brewed tea with a milk cap or milk foam on top.
 The milk foam is generally made with some sort of cream cheese mixture frothed up and tastes a bit salty but not overwhelmingly salty!
 The tea and the milk cap help balance each other’s extreme flavors which calls for a great drink.

 Lotus Boba Tea